pgniewko/forward_forward_vhts/README.md

 DESCRIPTION
 ===========
-This research project tests if [The Forward-Forward Algorithm](https://www.cs.toronto.edu/~hinton/FFA13.pdf) can be used for the Virtual High-Througput Screening (VHTS), and DRD2 target in particular.
+This research project tests if [The Forward-Forward Algorithm](https://www.cs.toronto.edu/~hinton/FFA13.pdf) can be used for the Virtual High-Throughput Screening (VHTS), with the Dopamine receptor D2 (DRD2) protein target in particular.

-To train the model, the positive-negative pairs are created by sampling from the training set measurements, randomly matching active and inactive compounds.
-During FFA training, the network enhances the activity of the neurons for the positive examples, and attenuates the signal for the negative data-points.
-At the inference time, the `goodness score` is used as a proxy for activity score -- the absolute value of this score is not relevant for the ranking problems, like VHTS.
+To train the model, the positive-negative pairs are created by sampling from the training set measurements by randomly matching active and inactive compounds.
+During FFA training, the network enhances the activity of the neurons for the positive examples and attenuates the signal for the negative data-points.
+At inference time, the `goodness score` is used as a proxy for the activity score -- the absolute value of this score is not relevant for the performance on ranking problems, such as VHTS.

 RESULTS
 =======

-The Simple Feed-Forward Dense networks quickly converge to the previously reported performance at the value ROC-AUC=95-95%.
+The Simple Feed-Forward Dense networks quickly converge to the previously reported performance at the ROC-AUC value around 95-96%.
-Surprisinly the `ForwardForwardNet` outperforms that base-line rather easy reaching the performance at the level of ROC-AUC=98%.
+Surprisingly, the `ForwardForwardNet` outperforms that baseline rather easily reaching the performance at the level of ROC-AUC around 98%.

-For the full code and a notebook, check [here](https://github.com/pgniewko/ff_dd/blob/main/FF_DD.ipynb).
+For the full code and more results, check [here](https://github.com/pgniewko/forward_forward_vhts/blob/main/ForwardForwardNet.ipynb).

 ![Shells](./assets/results.png)